Editor’s Picks: The Cure’s Lament for Collective Grief

 In the south of the city, London Performance Studios are hosting the archival exhibition ‘Radical Rediscovery: Feminist Theatre in Britain 1969–92’, which celebrates 50 years of alternative theatre created by women in the UK.
 It features materials from the Unfinished Histories archive and is curated by its founder, Susan Croft.

 Hamedine Kane’s exhibition, ‘Salesman of Revolt’, at Auto Italia in east London showcases an array of the artist’s work.
 It includes a site-specific installation and floor-based assemblages that bring together collections of found materials – a visual library, tracing the lives, works and social connections of significant revolutionary figures in African modernity.
-Finally, Champ Lacombe’s new space on Woburn Walk, near Euston in north London, has opened with a delightful exhibition featuring Barbara Hammer’s early photographs.
+Finally, Champ Lacombe’s new space on Woburn Walk, near Euston in north London, has opened with an exhibition featuring Barbara Hammer’s early photographs.

 The Cure’s Songs of a Lost World is out now.
 Arika’s ‘To End the World as We Know It’ is at Tramway, Glasgow, from 13–17 November.
 Arahmaiani will perform Burning Country at Tate Modern, London, on 21 November.
 ‘Radical Rediscovery: Feminist Theatre in Britain 1969–92’ is at London Performance Studios until 01 December, and Barbara Hammer is at Champ Lacombe, London, until 09 January.